openmrs/openmrs-contrib-rest-api-docs/source/includes/Concepts/concept.md

   "conceptMapType": "35543629-7d8c-11e1-909d-c80aa9edcf4e"
 }
 ```
-* To Create a concept mapping subresource for a specific concept resource, you need to specify below attributes in the request body.
-If the user is not logged in to perform this action, a `401 Unauthorized` status returned.
+* To Create a concept mapping subresource for a specific concept resource, you need to specify below attributes in the request body.If the user is not logged in to perform this action, a `401 Unauthorized` status returned.

 ### Attributes